O'Malley baronets

 The O'Malley Baronetcy, of Rosehill in the County of Mayo, was a title in the Baronetage of the United Kingdom.
 It was created on 2 July 1804 for Samuel O'Malley.
 The title became extinct on the death of the second Baronet in 1892.

-The first baron was son of Owen O'Malley and Anne Mc Gough, daughter of Samuel Mc Gough, esquire of Newry.
+The first baron was son of Owen O'Malley and Anne McGough, daughter of Samuel McGough, esquire of Newry.